• Skip to primary navigation

 No reviews

-Torta Chaja or Postre Chaja Uruguayo is made with soft and fluffy layers of sponge cake, smooth Chantilly cream, rich dulce de leche, and a light and airy meringue topping.
-This cake is perfect for any celebration.
+Torta Chaja, or Postre Chaja Uruguayo, is Uruguay's national cake, made with soft, fluffy layers of sponge cake, smooth Chantilly cream, rich dulce de leche, peaches, and a light, airy meringue topping.
+It is perfect for any celebration.

 • Author: Irina Totterman